Call for Nominations - District Elections 2014

 Fran Richardson Leadership Development Bursary

 The CDHO announces a bursary established in the name of past registrar Fran Richardson to recognize her many years of service and dedication to the College.
-The $2500 bursary promotes leadership within the profession of dental hygiene in Ontario by encouraging practising dental hygienists to develop leadership abilities through education and/or other activities.
+The bursary promotes leadership within the profession of dental hygiene in Ontario by encouraging practising dental hygienists to develop leadership abilities through education, community involvement and/or other activities.

 Bourse de leadership et de développement Fran Richardson